Construction Site Security That Starts the Day the Materials Arrive

 A two-week project inside a gated warehouse with no history of incidents probably does not need a guard.
 A project that runs for months with expensive equipment on site does.

-How Coverage Models Change Based on Your Project Type
+How Construction Site Security Change Based on Your Project Type

 General contractors and site managers usually want to know whether they need a roving patrol, a standing guard, or both.
 That depends on the site-specific issues, the lot size, the project complexity, insurance or city requirements, and past incidents.